-A few years ago I did a big 3-part post series talking about how much I recommend spending/budgeting for Christmas.
-I thought it was time to freshen it up and repost, to help give us all some guidelines for “safe spending” this year!
-While I focus mostly on gifts for our Children (since that tends to be our greatest Christmas expense), these concepts really can apply to any of us, in any situation.
+Today I’m here to help give us all some guidelines for “safe spending” this year!
+While I focus mostly on gifts for our children (since that tends to be our greatest Christmas expense), these concepts really can apply to any of us, in any situation.

 I mean, come on, how can we NOT spoil these cute sonofaguns??

-Before you even ask your kids to make a Christmas list, you fist need to:
+Before you even ask your kids to make a Christmas list, you first need to:

-Once that preliminary work is done, now it's time to shop for the kiddos!
-Before I give you numbers and parameters for what a reasonable amount is to spend (that will be part III, stay tuned!)
-I need to “teach you to fish” a bit first.
-This Christmas I would love you to ask yourself 3 important questions to help you decide how much you should buy for your kids:
+Once the preliminary work is done, it's time to shop for the kiddos!
+Before I give you numbers and parameters for what a reasonable amount is to spend this Christmas — ask yourself THREE important questions:

 “But my kid isn't asking for socks for Christmas, so nothing on their list is a ‘need' item.”